Bokoru/Bokoru/README.md

 🔥 There *literally* be dragons ahead!

 Relevant Dragon Language
-Syllable | Meaning | Emotional Meaning
+Syllable | Literal Meaning | Emotional Meaning
 -|-|-
 Bo | Ice/Cold (Element) | Apethetic
 Khi | To be broken or separated | Distress